HamoodAyoob/HamoodAyoob/README.md

 <h2 align="left">Hi 👋!
-My name is Hamoodand I'm a Dedicated Bachelor of Computer Application student specializing in AI, Cloud Computing, and DevOps, from Kerala</h2>
+My name is Hamood and I'm a Dedicated Bachelor of Computer Application student specializing in AI, Cloud Computing, and DevOps, from Kerala</h2>

 ###